-Jesus asserted: "Whosoevehives and believes in me shall never die."
-He said it near the grave of one who had believed in him.
+Jesus asserted, "Whoever lives and believes in Me shall never die" (John 11:26).
+He said it near the grave of one who had believed in Him.
 Jesus proved right.
 Birth and death are our manner of apprehending the reality of life from the perspective of time.
 Christians do not have to fear death.

 During the Russian Revolution in the great terror under the Tcheka, a group of Christians were ordered to be drowned.
-One of them exclaimed: "Wgo to God!
+One of them exclaimed, "We go to God!
 What difference if we go by land or sea?"
 They did not fear.

-The Atheist's Handbook denounces belief in life be-
+The Atheist's Handbook denounces belief in life beyond the grave as "the basis of the religious theory" and "extremely dangerous."

-yond the grave as "the basis of the religious theory" and "extremely dangerous".
-HUMANIST But what is life if nothing follows after death?
+But what is life if nothing follows after death?

-Let us suppose that the Communist ideals is accomplished.
+Let us suppose that Socialist ideals are accomplished.
 We will have a perfect society, without the distinction between rich and poor, without wars and revolutions, with wealth, culture, and happiness for everybody.
 But men will still have to die.
 Poor men die easily.
 There is not much to lose.
 For happy men death is a catastrophe.
-Kirov, general secretary of the Communist party of the Leningrad district, assassinated by Stalin, had a position of power.
+Kirov, general secretary of the Communist Party of the Leningrad district, assassinated by Stalin, had a position of power.
 He enjoyed life.
-His last words were: "I wish to live and to live and to live."
+His last words were, "I wish to live and to live and to live."
 If Stalin had not killed him, he would have died a natural death a few years later and his last tragic words would have been the same.

 We all have to die.
 The decision does not depend on us.
 If nothing follows, the most beautiful life is nothing more than a banquet offered to a condemned man before his execution.
 He gets dainties and then he is hanged.
-He may live in an ideal society, but eventually he will rot, forgotten for ever by everybody.
+He may live in an ideal society, but eventually he will rot, forgotten forever by everyone.

-Go, comfort somebody who is dying in a cancer ward, or his family, with these words: "We are building a happy Germunist society"; or "Science achieves great things.
+Go, comfort somebody who is dying in a cancer ward, or his family, with these words: "We are building a happy Socialist society," or "Science achieves great things.
 We have been to the moon and soon we will be on Venus."
 There is not much consolation in this.
-But tell the dying and the bereaved about the heavenly Father and the Christian's hope of living eternally with him, and you will see the difference.
+But tell the dying and the bereaved about the heavenly Father and the Christian's hope of living eternally with Him, and you will see the difference.

-If the atheists are right and there is no life hereafter, "All our yesterdays have lighted fools the way to dusty death", and "life is but a poor player that struts and frets his hour upon the stage and then is heard no more.
+If the atheists are right and there is no life hereafter, "All our yesterdays have lighted fools the way to dusty death," and, "Life is but a poor player that struts and frets his hour upon the stage and then is heard no more.
 It is a tale told by an idiot, full of sound and fury, signifying nothing" (Shakespeare).

 But life continues after death.
-The thought of eternity
+The thought of eternity and reward for good and evil is deeply inscribed in the human heart.